kopanomofokeng37-ops/Research-Assignment/README.md

 **Objectives**

-To understand core data concepts such as databases, data warehouse and data lakes, learn the basics of Artificial intelligence and Machine Learning, explore APIs, cloud computing and developer tools, and understand data ethics,governance and career paths in data.
+To understand core data concepts such as databases, data warehouse and data lakes.

+Learn the basics of Artificial intelligence and Machine Learning.

+Explore APIs, cloud computing and developer tools.

+Understand data ethics, governance and career paths in data.

 **Topics Covered**